Click on event to download brochure or click here to enter

 This guide suggests ideas for how players can use the Internet to progress from rank beginner to playing confidently in online and - when Covid is behind us – face to face tournaments.
 Please let us have your ideas on bridge education too, so we can share them with our audience.

 You can click here to download the latest printable PDF version of this web page.
-We encourage you to download and share it with friends and relations, including children, who might like to join our bridge playing community.
+We encourage you to download and share it with friends and relations - including children with nothing to entertain them in their winter school holidays - who might like to join our bridge playing community.

 Learning the Basics

 The best place to start is to learn Whist.
 The online Whist website at https://cardgames.io/whist/ teaches one about tricks, trumps, playing with a partner and getting a positive score for making 7 or more tricks.
 You will quickly realise that it helps you to do well to have aces, kings, queens and lots of the trump suit.
 And also to have none (we refer to this as a ‘void’) in a non-trump suit.

 The No Fear Bridge website provides a simple, child friendly introduction to evaluating your hand in order to make an opening bid.